 And why Bristol?
 Because it's one of the UK’s top technology and innovation hubs, and because I live and work here.

-Call for speakers: anthropologists + technologists
+Keynote speakers: anthropologists + technologists

 - Anna Kirah, an applied anthropologist who counts Microsoft among her clients.
 Anna is an internationally-respected design anthropologist and psychologist known for pioneering the people-centric approach to innovation and change management.
 She has her own consultancy, teaches at the Oslo Metropolitan University and is the Managing Director of Design without Borders.